We give Orijen Cat Food a rating of 4.8 out of 5 stars.

 The problem is that there’s only so much room in a piece of kibble, so the more carbs you include, the less protein you can put in.
 Orijen adds impressive fruits and veggies into its foods, but they’re all listed toward the bottom of the ingredients list.

 The bulk of each kibble is meat—a variety of meat, at that.

 If you like to feed your cat canned food, you’ll need to find another brand, because Orijen only makes dry kibble at this time.

 The reason that it’s stayed out of the wet food market is that most wet food is fully cooked, whereas Orijen likes to include a healthy dose of fresh and raw meat in its kibble.
-This is more biologically-appropriate, of course, as you’ll rarely see cats in the wild cooking their meat over an open flame.
+This is more biologically appropriate, of course, as you’ll never see cats in the wild cooking their meat over an open flame!

 Want to see more cat food reviews?
 Check out our review page here!

 - Each recipe uses at least six different meat sources